 - Whitegoods eg. fridges, stoves, washing machines

-- Household metals eg. swing sets, sporting equipment, trampolines
+- Household metals eg. swing sets, sporting equipment, dismantled trampolines

 - Trade, industrial and commercial (shop) waste